 Introduction and Related Work

-This paper presents a method to track the motion paths of multiple agents in unstructured crowded scenes and analyze data from a crowd controlled by vocal commands.
+This paper presents a method to track the motion paths of multiple agents in semi-structured crowded scenes and analyze data from a crowd controlled by vocal commands.

 The solution for vision tracking is coded in Matlab, and is available at [1].
-The analysis uses video data from UP: The Umbrella Project [2], an interesting experiment conducted at night on a football field in which more than two hundred people were each given an instrumented umbrella equipped with an RGB LED.
-Using vocal commands from a person on an elevated platform, and an overhead camera view projected on a large screen, the participants were divided into several groups according to their major, gender, grade and then directed to form different shapes in various colors.
+The analysis uses video data from UP: The Umbrella Project [2], a beautiful experiment conducted at night on a football field in which more than two hundred people were each given an instrumented umbrella equipped with an RGB LED.
+Using vocal commands from a director on an elevated platform, and an overhead camera view projected on a large screen, the participants were divided into several groups according to their major, gender, or grade and then directed to form different shapes in various colors.

 In an unstructured crowded scene, the motion of the crowd appears to be random, with different participants moving in different directions at different times [3].
-This scenario has structure because it is controlled by one person, the voice giving the vocal commands, but errors cannot be avoided completely.
+This scenario has some structure because it is controlled by one person, the voice giving the vocal commands, but errors cannot be avoided completely.
 Moreover, tracking is challenging because the umbrellas switch colors rapidly and often overlap.
-Fig.1 shows a representative screenshot, the results of our analysis software, and a plot of colors over time.
+Fig.1 shows a representative screenshot, the results of our analysis software, and a plot showing umbrella color counts as a function of time.

 This paper analyzes an overhead video showing illuminated